Things Change (film): Plot

 Gino, a humble shoe-shiner in Chicago, is approached by Mafia Don "Mr. Green", who offers him a large sum of money to take the blame for a murder committed by another gangster.
 When he refuses, the don starts to order what may be a hit on him.
 Gino then agrees, planning to buy a fishing boat with the money he will earn after a three-year sentence.
 He signs a confession and allows his fingerprints to be put on the murder weapon.

 While preparing for his court confession, Gino is watched over by Jerry, a bottom-rung gangster who has recently gotten into trouble for failing to follow orders.
 Facing a boring stay at a local hotel and faced with Gino's inability to suggest recreations he would like for his last few days of freedom, Jerry decides to give Gino a weekend to remember in Lake Tahoe before he goes to prison.

-Arriving at the resort and casino, Jerry's tall tales and Gino's quiet dignity immediately get Gino mistaken for a powerful mafioso, resulting in them being treated as VIPs.
+Arriving at the resort and casino, Jerry's tall tales and Gino's quiet dignity immediately get Gino mistaken for a powerful mafioso, resulting in his and Jerry's treatment as VIPs.
 However, they are then summoned to the Nevada home of Joseph 'Don Giuseppe' Vincent, where a frantic Jerry is certain that their lowly status will be found out.
 However, Don Giuseppe takes a liking to Gino and the two elderly Sicilians bond.

-Narrowly escaping after Mr. Green turns up at Vincenzo's home as part of a mafia meeting, a relieved Jerry manages to get Gino back to Chicago safely.
+Narrowly escaping after Mr. Green turns up at Vincenzo's home as part of a Mafia meeting, a relieved Jerry manages to get Gino back to Chicago safely.
 Jerry, who has become sympathetic to Gino, now urges Gino to flee but he refuses to break his word.
 However, on the day Gino is to confess in court, Jerry discovers that his superiors were merely stalling for time; Gino is to be killed, and Jerry is to be the one who does the killing.
 Instead, Gino calls Don Giuseppe, taking him up on his promise to do anything to help Gino due to their friendship.
-Mr. Green's henchman Frankie is shown pleading guilty to the crime and receives a 20-year sentence.
-Jerry begins working with Gino, shining shoes.
+Mr. Green's henchman Frankie is shown pleading guilty to the crime and receiving a 20-year sentence.
+In the end, Jerry begins working with Gino, shining shoes.